 HBO on Hulu TV

 HBO Now has been available since April of 2015.
-It’s essentially HBOs streaming service HBO Go without a cable TV subscription.
-It provides access to everything HBO has to offer on demand, and current seasons of shows are available the minute they air.
-That means you can watch Game of Thrones when everyone else in the world does and not have to wait until the next day.
+It’s essentially HBO’s streaming service HBO Go without a cable TV subscription.
+It provides access to everything HBO has to offer on-demand, and current seasons of shows are available the minute they air.
+That means you can watch HBO originals when everyone else in the world does and not have to wait until the next day.

 HBO Now on Apple TV, iPad, and iPhone

 HBO Now is already loaded on Apple TV.
-Simply fire up the app and follow the onscreen instructions.
-If you are using your iPhone or iPad, simply download HBO Now from the iTunes store.
+Fire up the app and follow the on-screen instructions.
+If you are using your iPhone or iPad, download HBO Now from the iTunes store.

 |Get HBO Now|

 Signing up was a breeze.
-Simply click the “download on the app store” button above to install HBO Now to your iPhone, iPad, or Ipod Touch.
+First, click the “download on the app store” button above to install HBO Now to your iPhone and iPad.
 You may have to log in to your iTunes account to continue.
-Once the app is downloaded, fill out the form pictured below and you are ready to enjoy everything available to traditional HBO subscribers.
+Once the app downloads, fill out the form pictured below, and you are ready to enjoy everything available to traditional HBO subscribers.

-HBO Now app requires iOS 7 or later and is compatible with iPad, iPhone and iPod touch.
+HBO Now app requires iOS 8 or later and is compatible with iPad, iPhone, and iPod touch.
 HBO Now can be viewed on your television through either the Apple TV HBO Now app or by simply using airplay to cast HBO Now to your Apple TV from an iOS device.

 HBO Now on Chromecast and Android

-HBO Now has updated their app to support Chromecast on Android and iOS devices.
-To sign up, simply download HBO now from Google Play store to your Android device (or iTunes using the link above for your iPad or iPhone).
+HBO Now supports Chromecast on Android and iOS devices.
+To sign up, download HBO now from Google Play store to your Android device (or iTunes using the link above for your iPad or iPhone).
 You can then cast HBO from your phone to your TV via Chromecast.

 Navigate to the Channel Store on your Roku player.
 You can search the channel store for HBO NOW.
 Once you locate the channel, select “Add Channel” and confirm the selection when prompted.
-If you have setup a PIN, you will be prompted to enter the PIN number.
+If you have set up a PIN, you will be prompted to enter the PIN.
 Press the Home button, HBO NOW should now be one your home screen.
 Start the app and follow the on-screen instructions.